IanFinlayson/exploring-cs/chapter02.md

 As you can see, when we put `3 + 4` into the shell, it gives us the answer, 7.
 Likewise when we put in the command `print("Hi!")`, it prints what we told it to.
-What\'s happening here is that these are small amounts of Python code.
+What's happening here is that these are small amounts of Python code.
 When we put them in, the shell window passes them to the Python interpreter, which runs them.
 Any results are displayed back in the shell.
-It is called a \"shell\" because it sort of surrounds the Python interpreter and acts as our interface to it.
+It is called a "shell" because it sort of surrounds the Python interpreter and acts as our interface to it.

 Generally, the top file area is for writing a program that you will run